Friends, families and even fellow doctors often ask me how they should go about seeing an Ear, Nose & Throat (ENT) specialist in Singapore.

 - Accident and Emergency Department (if your ENT condition is serious enough)

 - SAF Medical Officer

 What is the difference between seeing an ENT Specialist in a public versus private hospital?

 As for most medical and surgical specialties, the difference between seeing an ENT specialist in the public or private sector in Singapore comes mainly down to:

 - Overall patient experience

-It generally costs more to see an ENT Specialist in the private hospital compared to that in the public hospital.
+It generally costs more to see an ENT specialist in a private hospital compared to that in a public hospital.

 The table below provides only an estimate of the range of fees charged based on information available on the internet and from a few ENT Departments at public hospitals.
 (Fees updated as of 2015).